 Why Is It Yellow?

 Yellow watermelons are known for their extremely sweet taste, which some people say tastes a bit like honey.
-Not all melons will share this sweetness, however, and the flavor often depends on the conditions in which they were grown.
+Despite the honey-like flavor, not all melons will share this sweetness, however, and the flavor often depends on the conditions in which they were grown.
 Watermelons grown in poor conditions may not taste as good or as sweet, and those that are picked before they are fully ripe often have a weak flavor.
+Yellow watermelons, despite the individual growing conditions, should be picked by shoppers in the way that other watermelon varieties would be picked.

 Not all shoppers are interested in buying a full-size watermelon, so many sellers offer packaged slices, quarters, or halves.
 This is most common at grocery stores, which have the ability to keep cut produce cold and slow spoilage.
 Although melon sold in pieces is usually more expensive, buyers sometimes prefer portions because they can more easily see how fresh and ripe the fruit is.

 Yellow Flesh Black Diamond, Desert King, Yellow Crimson, Yellow Doll, Buttercup and Tastigold are just some of the varieties of yellow watermelon available.
+Not all watermelons contain seeds as some are seedless with little to no seeds.
 Smaller ones are often called "icebox" melons, because they can usually fit easily in most refrigerators.
 They typically don’t grow bigger than 5 to 18 lbs.
 (2.3 to 8.2 kg), half the size or less of a regular watermelon.

 Many people enjoy eating yellow watermelon plain, served in slices or chunks, particularly on hot summer days.
 It can add variety, interest, and color to a meal when served as a side dish or for dessert.
-Cooks who are a little more adventurous can find ways to use the melon in soups, kabobs, salads and salad dressings, salsa, and cakes.
+Cooks who are a little more adventurous can find ways to use yellow watermelon in soups, kabobs, salads and salad dressings, salsa, and cakes.
 Many people find it to be a great addition to smoothies, cocktails, and other drinks.
-Although most people toss the rind into the trash, it's just as edible as the flesh, and can be used in relish or pickle recipes.
+Yellow watermelon chunks can make a nice, fresh base for fruit salads, just like pink watermelon chunks can.
+Although most people toss the peel into the trash, it's just as edible as the flesh, and can be used in relish or pickle recipes.

-Yellow watermelon contains vitamin A and C, several B vitamins, potassium, magnesium, iron, calcium, and phosphorous.
+Yellow watermelon contains vitamin A and C, several B nutrients, potassium, magnesium, iron, calcium, and phosphorous.
 These nutrients keep the immune system strong and have benefits for the heart.
 They also fight free radicals that damage cells and cause cancer, although yellow varieties, because they don't contain lycopene, may not provide as much of a benefit as red ones do.
 Watermelon also contains a lot of water, so it's a good choice for people who are trying to stay hydrated.
+Seeded and seedless varieties both have great health benefits.

 A 1 cup (152 g) serving contains about 45 calories.
 The exact number depends on the variety, however, because some have a higher sugar content than others.
 Consumers often prefer sweeter watermelons, but they do have more calories.
 The high amount of sugar is why many diet experts recommend that people who are trying to lose weight limit the amount of watermelon they eat, as should people with diabetes.

 Generally, it is no more expensive to buy a yellow watermelon than a pink or red one because they require the same amount of growing space, fertilizer, and time to grow.
+Seeded watermelon and watermelon without seeds are often easy to find in grocery shops or farmers markets.
 Seedless varieties tend to be more expensive than seeded ones, however, mainly because they need other plants for pollination.
 Buying a melon outside of the typical growing season also increases the cost, since the fruit must usually be shipped in or grown in a greenhouse.

 Despite the name, watermelon isn't a "true" melon because it doesn't belong to the Cucumis genus.
 Most people use this term anyway, and watermelon is often included in lists of melon types.